Mass shooting strikes Madden tournament in Florida

 Publishers, esports organizers, and fan-event companies will all have to look to Jacksonville and be able to explain what they are doing to prevent something like that in the future.

-Updated at 4:45 p.m.
+Update 1 at 4:45 p.m.
 Pacific time with details on suspected shooter’s identity.

+Update 2 at 8:30 p.m.
+Pacific time with details from Electronic Arts.